C.H.I.P.S. HOME PAGE

 12. Korean Fermented Foods: Kimchi and Doenjang

-13. The Role of Lactobacillus plantarum in Foods and in Human Health
+13. Lactobacillus plantarum: The Role in Foods and in Human Health

 14. Sauerkraut